June 3, 1997: Jack Eastman of Ohio, listed on the Cousinís Corner, and

 Jack downloaded information on interpretation of Blazons and Crest and

 Gules means RED.
-Dexter means LEFT.
+Dexter means RIGHT.
 Chief means TOP.
 Escrutcheon

 means surface.
 Argent means WHITE Sable means BLACK.